matthew01lokiet/Personal-blog/_posts/2021-01-02-Spring-IoC-and-DI.md

 I will answer you - in almost every java application ranging from Big Web-Apps to the projects a little bigger than simple "Hello World"!

-In the modern world, even basic ideas implementations can rapidly grow and become a large, unmanageable piece of code, and Spring helps by letting us focus on our part of a job and him doing the rest.
+In the modern world, even basic ideas implementations can rapidly grow and become a large, unmanageable piece of code, and <span class="inline_text">Spring</span> helps by letting us focus on our part of a job.

 Pros of this solution:
 * <b><span style="color: black;">More manageable and configurable app.</span></b>
 * <b><span style="color: black;">Clear data flow overview when you get hang of it.</span></b>
-* <b><span style="color: black;">You focus on your job, Spring focuses on his job - complementary cooperation.</span></b>
+* <b><span style="color: black;">You do your job, Spring does his job - complementary cooperation.</span></b>

 There is one last thing we should take into the consideration - and this is <span class="inline_text">Bean Scope and Lifecycle</span>.

 ## Bean Scope and Lifecycle
 As you remember, <span class="inline_text">Bean</span> is just a fancy name for the java object created and managed by <span class="inline_text">Spring Container</span>.
-This "<b>managing</b>" (which you might think about like "<b>observing and keeping created bean alive</b>") can take many different forms.
+This "<b>managing</b>" (which you might think about like "<b>observing and keeping created bean alive</b>") can take on many different forms.

 To be more specific, Spring provides us with 5 different types of this "<b>bean lifetime management</b>" (known also as <span class="inline_text">Scope</span> in which beans exist):
 1. <b><span style="color: black;">Singleton</span></b> - java object is created only once when we request bean, every other time we will request the bean again, we will get the same instance of the object.